 CRISP: Critical Incident Strategy and Prevention (Intercultural Dimensions of Care)

 This practical, evidence-based training is designed to enhance the diversity-responsiveness of serious and critical incident practice, particularly in relation to cross-border learners (international students, new settlers, refugee-background learners, etc).
-It is widely accepted that more focused work needs to be done to incorporate intercultural dimensions of care into critical incident policy and practice, particularly for cross-border students.

 1. Intercultural capabilities: Intercultural skills are introduced through an interdisciplinary framework, emphasising the unique stressors faced by international students.
 This brings a unique preventative dimension to the training.